Airbus ministers seek suspension of EU emissions plan

 “The goal must be that the contribution of aviation is not just limited to one continent but is agreed worldwide,” he said.

-Airbus sales chief John Leahy suggested at a separate news conference on Tuesday that one possible solution could be that all airlines around the world pay a tax to ICAO for carbon emissions, regardless of where they are based.

-Additional reporting by Nina Chestney; Editing by David Holmes and Elaine Hardcastle
+Airbus EAD.PA sales chief John Leahy suggested at a separate news conference on Tuesday that one possible solution could be that all airlines around the world pay a tax to ICAO for carbon emissions, regardless of where they are based.
+(Additional reporting by Nina Chestney; Editing by David Holmes, Elaine Hardcastle and Anthony Barker)